Laura: First question; what is your name?

 Laura: Yeah.
 That's kind of my dream is to reach a status where I get really good healthcare.

-Father: So the doctor said; ‘Most people your age, we’ll just let it heal.
+Father: That cost.
+I pulled up this [Father Time shows his large bicep].
+I was about 18 and a half inches.
+So the doctor said; ‘Most people your age, we’ll just let it heal.
 But I'm sitting down relaxing for them to take care of it’.
+And normally, that wouldn't happen.

 Laura: Yeah.
 They just let you kind of deal with it, but they want to recuperate you.

-Father: as I was if I was younger, because I was so busy.
+Father: Yeah.
+Just the treatment I get, it's just so different.
+They treated me as I was if I was younger, because I was so busy.

 Laura: And it's kind of a good, like, it shows that if you respect you and take care of yourself, like other people will respect you.

-Father: it makes a difference.
+Father: They really will… it makes a difference.

 Laura: Yeah, it really does.
 Awesome.
 Well, let me ask you the next question.
 And it might be wrestling but what do you like to do for fun?